martinpaljak/apdu4j/README.md

 * [Contact](#contact)

 ### Get it now!
-* Download latest pre-built JAR or .EXE from [release area](https://github.com/martinpaljak/apdu4j/releases)
+* Download latest pre-built .JAR or .EXE from [release area](https://github.com/martinpaljak/apdu4j/releases)
-* Or fetch from github and build it yourself, it is really easy:
+* Or fetch from github and build it yourself, it is really easy (more instructions in [CONTRIBUTING](./CONTRIBUTING.md):

 ```shell
 git clone https://github.com/martinpaljak/apdu4j